jfuhrer/black-dashboard-django/README.md

 ## Responsiveness

-Generally, all functionalities are implemented and designed for desktops.
+Generally, all functionalities are implemented and designed for a web application.
 Hence, the mobile version is not fully supported.

 Nevertheless, the navigation with the side- and topbar as well as the main pages are indeed responsive on smartphones.
-(References: iPhone 6/7/8 iOs 11 (375 x 667), Notebook (1280 x 578) and Monitor (1920 x 937))
+(Supported References: iPhone 6/7/8 iOs 11 (375 x 667), Notebook (1280 x 578) and Monitor (1920 x 937)).
+If design issues occur, please try to resize the window to the given parameters and check whether the issue disappears.
 <br />

 ## Resources